Gina Loudon: Politics

+Education

+In 2020, Loudon was announced as a member of the board of directors of Chula Vista Christian University, a private nondenominational Christian university in Chula Vista, California.

 Personal life

 Loudon met her husband while she was attending William Woods University.
 They married in 1990 at Westminster College in Fulton, Missouri, his alma mater.
 Loudon and her husband are Presbyterian.
-The Loudon family have five children, and currently reside in Palm Beach, Florida.
+The Loudon family have five children, and currently reside in Lake Worth Beach, Florida.
+Her son Bo is a conservative podcaster and friend of Barron Trump.

 She gave the commencement address at her alma mater, William Woods University, in 2015.